 AS is one of the few arthritic conditions which can be clearly documented from outside the body.
 Although the disease itself does not leave visible evidence, it can be easily seen in the way diagnosed patients function and move.
 Most ankylosing spondylitis sufferers have extremely limited range of motion in affected areas.
 Many can not turn their heads, while others can barely move their spines at all.
 Victims often appear stiff and almost fragile, as if a wrong movement will cause them to break.

 Of all the back pain conditions which may exist, AS is certainly one of the worst and also one of the most difficult to successfully treat in advanced cases.
-This essay provides a comprehensive overview of the AS condition.
+This essay provides a comprehensive overview of the ankylosing spondylitis condition.

 Not all AS suffers have symptoms in all locations.
 Some have limited expressions in parts of their back or neck.
 These patients fare much better than those who have large areas of affected tissue.